 The ground at Towcester on Thursday was sticky and holding and simply didn’t suit either Somewhere To Be or Twentyoneblackjack and I think we can put a line through their runs.
-Somewhere To Be, on his first start for Paul Armour, was never going and is much better than that – it was a bit of cavalry charge to the first and he never looked like he was enjoying himself and Tom was never happy.
+Somewhere To Be was never going and is much better than that – it was a bit of cavalry charge to the first and he never looked like he was enjoying himself and Tom was never happy.
 Twentyoneblackjack is a horse for the future but we’ll see if we can find somewhere with better ground soon or otherwise he can go back to his owners, Mike & Mella Wright, and have a holiday.

 Yesterday was a busy day here.
 No runners but great to see Neville and Pam Statham who came to see their horses on the gallops and bring some Christmas goodies for the team which were much appreciated.